Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 * Looks like I need to break this table down a bit further to aggregate by test and then subject.
 The data are noisy and I will filter by the aggregated scores reported in each school to account for that.
 The general heuristic is that the majority of students tend to take these tests in a specific grade.
 However, some students take the tests in earlier or later grades than their peers.
 In these cases, there can be much grade-level suppression.
 Therefore, aggregatons are much less suppressed than grade-level reports.

-## 05/21/23
+## 05/24/23

 * [X] Drop `MSAA` & `MSAA/Alt`
 * [X] Filter to `Grade = 'All Grades`

 * When dropping `MSAA` tests, the resulting dataframe contains **1,919,766** rows.
 This removes **456,180** rows from the dataset.
 * Using the aggregate of `All Grades` , the data now represent the average subject proficiency for each school.
-The dataframe was reduced to 525,044 rows
+The dataframe was reduced to **525,044** rows
 * I think I maybe able to salvage more demographic information by performing some simple subtraction.
 The data wont have as many dimensions as the non-suppressed data, but maybe I can still compare Non-Proficient vs Proficeient.

+## 05/25/23

+* [X] Drop `pct_approaching`, `pct_met_expectations`, `pct_exceeded_expectations` achievement categories.
+* [X] Drop `*`  There is no way to infer the proficiency of student_groups that do not have at-least 10 valid tests.
+* [ ] make a new column `not_met` wich will be 1- pct_met_exceeded.
+This will allow me to see the total percentage of student_groups that did not meet expectations, regardelss of performance
+* [ ] Split off and briefly analyze fully `**` suppressed data.

+* I honestly think that the data will be easier to work with if I can make expectations a binary classifier.
+  * If a student_group's proficiency scores for a building are suppressed due to achievement outliers, the `pct_met_exceeded` is still reported.
+If I subtract that number from 1, I will be left with the percent that did not meet expectations.
+I cannot infer categories inbetween, but I can make a simple "pass/fail" comparison.
+  * There is nothing I can do about `*`  because it suggests that enrollment (or number of valid tests ) of of that student_group is less than 10 at the individual school.
+* Assumptions really being challenged here.
+Not so simple to calculate missing values without a little extra logic.
+Apparrently there can be `**` in some of the `pct_met_exceeded`.
+There were **44,454** entries where `pct_met_exceeded` was suppressed.
+If filtered to "All Students" `student_group`, **2,405** entries are `**` suppressed.
+  * I know that I'm going to have to remove the fully suppressed `**` data from my main dataframe, But I'm going to capture it into a separate df for some light analysis.